The Hub@Bonnyrigg Dhanawi

 Places to Roam program funding

-Council recently received funding from the Department of Planning and Environment through the Places to Roam Community Gardens program.
-The funding will enable Council to invest $75,000 to provide accessible garden beds, an outdoor kitchen space, greenhouse and other garden facilities for the community to use.
-These works are in progress and are expected to be completed by December 2023.
+Council recently completed works at the Dyurali Community Garden with funding received from the Department of Planning and Environment through the Places to Roam Community Gardens program.
+The funding enabled Council to invest $75,000 to provide accessible garden beds, an outdoor kitchen space, seating, planting and other garden facilities for the community to use.